Minnesota State Fair Vegan Food Guide

 Farmers Union — offers non-dairy milk for coffee

-French Meadow — marked vegan options with almond, soy, and oak milk for coffee
+French Meadow — marked vegan options with almond, soy, and oat milk for coffee

 Fresh French Fries — marked vegan, gluten-free, and kosher